 Franchisors and franchisees need to understand franchise accounting basics.
 A mistake in transaction records could result in the franchisee or the franchisor being paid incorrectly.

-Using online accounting for small business can help franchise owners and franchisors communicate about the business’s finances.
+Using online accounting can help franchise owners and franchisors communicate about the business’s finances.
 They can access the software program from anywhere with an Internet connection so that both parties have instant access to financial records.
 Using a single software provider for accounting and payroll for franchises could also lead to a volume discount for these services.
-Even if you decide to outsource your books to an accountant, payroll for accountants could drastically decrease the financial burden on your overhead.
+Even if you decide to outsource your books to an accountant, payroll software for accountants could drastically decrease the financial burden on your overhead.

 Do you need a simple way to track records for your small business?
 Patriot’s small business accounting software is made to make your life easier.
 Try it for free today!